SDG 11 Target and Indicators: Scaling Community Development

-- Lack of skills, lack of governance, appropriate governance mechanisms, and general lack of monitoring functions with the new tools are risks.
+- Lack of skills, governance, appropriate governance mechanisms and general lack of monitoring functions with the new tools are risks.

 - Stabilizing local economies, creating long-term employment, building on the local resources, capabilities, increasing community ownership, participation while building some climate resilience can mitigate some of the risks.

 - We want to house people; we want to achieve a mix of classes, so a more integrated and socially cohesive society is built, with jobs to achieve sustainable development.